TULiberalArts/Intellectual-Heritage/pages/resources.md

 # meta-data variables
 title: Resources
 description: >-
+  The Intellectual Heritage program is supported by the College of Liberal Arts with tutoring, Diamond Peer Teaching, the Temple Undergraduate Research Forum, and the Creative Works Symposium.
 keywords: 'tutoring, diamond peer teaching, turf crews, student projects'
 # custom variables
 ---